Home / Cells : What are they & What they do?

 Since iPSCs are generated from the patient’s own cells, it significantly reduces the risk of immune rejection.

-Mesenchymal adult stem cells
+Mesenchymal adult Cells

 MSCs are sourced from different types of tissue, like adipose (fat) tissue, bone marrow, blood, dental pulp, umbilical cord tissue, liver, and skin.

-Types of stem cell therapy
+Types of Cell therapy

 Autologous therapy : the patient is treated with cells procured from their own bone marrow, blood, or fat tissue